rust-lang/book/src/ch04-02-references-and-borrowing.md

 reference with `&mut s` and accept a mutable reference with `some_string: &mut String`.

-Mutable references have one big restriction, though: you can only have one mutable reference to a particular piece of data in a particular scope.
-This code will fail:
+But mutable references have one big restriction: you can only have one mutable reference to a particular piece of data in a particular scope.
+This code will
+fail:

 <span class="filename">Filename: src/main.rs</span>